globalopsteam/packer-FreeBSD/README.md

 This repository contains the necessary tools to build a Vagrant-ready FreeBSD virtual machine using Packer.

-The default pkg was 'quarterly', now 'latest'.
+The default pkg source was 'quarterly', now 'latest'.

+Important: The default disk setup has prioritized for KVM, with format `32G`, however if using for virtualbox, change to format and size `10240`.

+32GB seems to be the minimum for KVM machines, errors if set lower, won't boot.

+10240 / 10GB seems fine with Virtualbox.

-There are [official FreeBSD] VMs available from the Vagrant Cloud.
+There are [official FreeBSD] VMs available from the Vagrant Cloud too.

 Prerequisites
 --------------